pranabdas/machine-learning/docs/basics.md

 ---
-title: Basics
+title: Basic Probability and Statistics
 ---
 ### Expectation value
-The expectation value of a function $g : \R \to \R$ of a univariate continuos random variable $X \sim p(x)$ is given by
+The expectation value of a function $g : \R \to \R$ of a univariate continuous random variable $X \sim p(x)$ is given by

 $$\mathrm{E}_{\mathrm{X}}[g(x)] = \int_{\Chi} g(x) p(x) dx$$